olcf-tutorials/hands_on_containers_on_frontier/README.md

 $ apptainer build copyfile.sif copyfile.def
 ```

+**Pause for Exercise:** Navigate to `exercises/simpleimage` and complete the
+exercise (TODO: check if the exercise is
+set up to run correctly on Frontier)

 ## Pushing a SIF file you create to a registry that supports OCI Registry As Storage (ORAS)